pyTooling/pyTooling/doc/Common.rst

 Helper Functions
 ****************

-* The :py:func:`~pyTooling.Common.isnestedclass` functions returns true if a class is a nested class.
+* The :py:func:`~pyTooling.Common.isnestedclass` functions returns true, if a class is a nested class inside another class.
+* The :py:func:`~pyTooling.Common.getsizeof` functions returns the "true" size of a Python object including auxillary data structures like ``_dict__``.

 .. # ===================================================================================================================